Process Overload

 Common varietal associations: tabi

 Robert’s opinion: Red fruit-forward, but slightly cleaner than comparable naturals.
+Which makes sense, since it’s a bit of a hybrid.

 Hypoxia